 How do canal locks work?

-Water is allowed to flow in and out of the chamber depending on the need.
-The water will lift the vessel to the correct height to allow safe passage.
+A water vessel enters a lock, and then a gate closes behind it, creating a compartment.
+Water can flow in and out of the chamber depending on the need.
+The water lifts the vessel to the correct height to allow safe passage.

 The front gate is opened to allow the watercraft to continue on its journey.

-Ballard Locks in Seattle is one of the most impressive locks in North America.
+Ballard Locks in Seattle are one of the most impressive locks in North America.
 Photo: Wendy Nordvik-Carr©

-Ballard Locks in Seattle is one of the most impressive locks in North America.
+Ballard Locks in Seattle are one of the most impressive locks in North America.
 Photo: Wendy Nordvik-Carr©

-Ballard Locks in Seattle is one of the most impressive locks in North America.
+Ballard Locks in Seattle are one of the most remarkable locks in North America.
 Photo: Wendy Nordvik-Carr©

-The most impressive canal locks in North America
+The most scenic canal locks in North America

-These seven interesting canal locks are engineering wonders in North America.
+These seven interesting canal locks are engineering wonders in North America and offer a rare mix of scenic beauty, functional design, and rich history.

 1. Coteau-du-Lac Canal National Historic Site, Quebec

-The remains of the locks and a fort are found about 40 kms from Montreal, Quebec on the shores of the St. Lawrence River.
+The locks and fort remains are found about 40 km from Montreal, Quebec, on the shores of the St. Lawrence River.

 Find out more about this National Historic Site.

-Young people with Parks Canada employee in period costume of the Royal Artillery doing the cannon workshop at Coteau-du-Lac National Historic Site, the oldest canal lock in Canada.
-Photo Chris Reardon.
+Young people with a Parks Canada employee in period costume of the Royal Artillery doing the cannon workshop at Coteau-du-Lac National Historic Site, the oldest canal lock in Canada.
+Photo Chris Reardon©

 2. Ballard Locks, Washington State

-The 105-year-old Ballard Locks officially known as the Hiram M. Chittendem Locks National Historic Site, are the first locks built on the Pacific coast of the United States.
+The 105-year-old Ballard Locks, officially known as the Hiram M. Chittenden Locks National Historic Site, are the first locks built on the United States’ Pacific coast.

-The locks are situated in the Seattle, Washington neighborhood of Ballard in the middle of Salmon Bay.
+The locks are in the Seattle, Washington, neighbourhood of Ballard in the middle of Salmon Bay.

-The historic Hiram M. Chittendem Locks are also known as the Ballard Locks.
-The locks opened on July 4, 1917 and added to the National Register of Historic Places in 1978.
+The historic Hiram M. Chittenden Locks are also known as the Ballard Locks.
+The locks opened on July 4, 1917, and were added to the National Register of Historic Places in 1978.

 The locks are operated by the U.S. Army Corps of Engineers.
-They are one of the busiest operating locks in the United States moving around 50,000 ships and other nautical vessels both commercial and recreational between Lake Union, Lake Washington and the Puget Sound.
+They are one of the busiest operating locks in the United States, moving around 50,000 ships and other nautical vessels, both commercial and recreational, between Lake Union, Lake Washington, and Puget Sound.
 Most of Alaska’s fishing fleet uses the locks to moor in Seattle.

-The locks help protect saltwater from the sea mixing with the fresh water of the lakes.
+The locks help protect saltwater from the sea by mixing it with the freshwater from the lakes.

-A fish ladder, with a newly renovated viewing room, is built into the locks to allow salmon to migrate upstream to spawn.
+A fish ladder, featuring a newly renovated viewing room, is built into the locks to enable salmon to migrate upstream and spawn.
 The best time to witness the migration of three types of salmon, Coho, Chinook and Sockeye, is from July until November.
-The fish ladder is drained every year, usually in May, for two weeks or longer.
+The fish ladder is drained yearly, usually in May, for two weeks or longer.

 There are two small locks and one large one.
-Free tours of the locks are offered from March 1 – November 30.
+From March 1 to November 30, free tours of the locks are offered.

-The grounds include a Visitor’s Center and Museum and a botanical garden.
+The grounds include a Visitor’s Center, a Museum, and a botanical garden.

-This location is a popular picnic and wedding spot.
+This location is a popular spot for picnics and weddings.

 Learn more about these historic locks.